Polar Bears, Narwhals Can’t Adapt to Climate Change Fast Enough

 Animals in the Arctic face an uncertain future as global warming drives catastrophic sea ice loss, forcing polar bears and narwhals to change essential eating habits in ways that increase their risk of starvation.

-(CN) — Rapidly melting Arctic ice is forcing two seemingly dissimilar apex predators to adapt their diets and behaviors faster than these cold-climate mammals to cope, scientists say.
+(CN) — Rapidly melting Arctic ice is forcing two seemingly dissimilar apex predators to adapt their diets and behaviors faster than these cold-climate mammals can cope, scientists say.

 At first glance, polar bears and narwhals seem to have little in common except for their reliance on Arctic ice to provide the prey and hunting opportunities they require to survive.
 But both are highly evolved to live and hunt where most mammals would die.
 They both grow larger than their ancestors did, with layers of blubber to insulate them from the cold and altered metabolism to keep them warm.